How to Protect Affiliate Income From Google Algorithm Changes

 This guide is not about panic.
 It is about building something that does not depend on Google’s mood staying stable.
 Spoiler: it never does.

-What Google Algorithm Changes Actually Do to Affiliate Sites
+What Do Google Algorithm Changes Actually Do to Affiliate Sites?

 The distinction matters more than it might seem.
 If you were penalized, you could fix something specific and recover.
 When you are re-evaluated, the question becomes harder: does your content genuinely deserve to rank, or did it just happen to rank because nobody better had shown up yet?